LlewBach/aj-builder/README.md

 The navbar and footer are fixed to top and bottom, so that everything is only one click away at all times.

+My mentor later pointed out that these items were still out of alignment...

 #### Bootstrap classes vs CSS?

 By this point, I was wondering how extensively I should use Bootstrap classes rather than CSS.
 After all, one of the main points of using a stylesheet is to make the HTML more readable.
 I've decided to make use of bootstrap classes for the sake of consistency with regards to structural considerations such as flexbox, grid, centering items etc and using CSS if I can reuse code for more refined or superficial purposes multiple times (eg, using CSS to set margin-right: 20px for all the menu items rather than .me-x for each one).
 I realise this is something I'll have to refine with experience.

 #### Responsive layout

 Initially, I thought I would vertically stack the footer items on small screens.
 However, I decided that this would be a pointless waste of screen real estate, because the contact details are only one click away anyway on the contact page.
-I therefore made all but the button .d-none at small screen sizes.
+I therefore initially made all but the button .d-none at small screen sizes.

-I had to reconstruct my footer using bootstrap row and column classes because flexbox wasn't enough to keep the button central.
+I had to rebuild my footer using bootstrap row and column classes because flexbox wasn't enough to keep the button central.

 On md screens, I divided the footer into 3 columns at md-size, with the 2 items on each side stacked with .flex-column.
 For lg screens, I wanted the items next to each other.
 To this end, I used nested bootstrap rows and columns.
 Looking at the result, I appreciate why mobile-first design makes sense!
 It would be much harder to work backwards from lg screens.